suiGn/monadLisa/README.md

 # monadLISA
 Concepts change according to new understandings.

-From now on only Lisa.
+Establishing a habitat Lisa.

-Establishing a habitat in a host for Lisa.
+Define NodeJs RunTime.

 # Lisa HOSTCare:
  /dev dir: contains files that represent devices attached to the system: